zhw12/conceptEmbedding/README.md

 WORDNET_NOUN=1
 ```

-when WORDNET_NOUN is set to 1, SegPhrase will resort to wordnet synsets to keep
+When WORDNET_NOUN is set to 1, SegPhrase will resort to wordnet synsets to keep
 only noun candidates as the last step of training.
 This requires you to install
 nltk in python.